jgm/pandoc/INSTALL.md

 # Installing pandoc

-The simplest way to get the latest pandoc release is to use the graphical installer.
+The simplest way to get the latest pandoc release is to use the installer.
 Look out for the following name for your platform:

 - Windows: `*-windows-x86_64.msi` (unless you're still on 32-bit),
 - macOS: `*-macOS.pkg`